g-leech/argmin-gravitas/_posts/2018-08-31-cause-prioritisation.markdown

 title:      "What is best?"
 baselink:   /prioritisation
 permalink:  /prioritisation
-date:       2018-08-23
+date:       2019-08-23
 author:     Gavin

 img:        /img/
 published:	false
 visible: 	false

-summary:
+summary:    Current shoddy opinion on the most important goals, axiology.
-confidence:	30%.
+confidence:	50%
 categories:
-importance: 10.
+importance: 10
-count:
+wordcount:
 ---

-> Whatever the Theosophical cafés and Kantian bistros say, we're deplorably ignorant of the nature of Good.
+> Whatever the Theosophical cafés and Kantian bistros say, we're deplorably ignorant of the nature of the good.

-<center>- Marcel Proust <a href="#fn:1" id="fnref:1">1</a></center>
+<center>– Marcel Proust <a href="#fn:1" id="fnref:1">1</a></center>

+> Not to do good, because I don't know what good is, nor even if I do it when I think I do.
+How do I know what evils I generate if I give a beggar money?
+How do I know what evils I produce if I teach or instruct?

+- Pessoa

 <br>

 Here's a story.
 You notice that, though poverty is falling, is scarcer than it has ever been, that many people still live lives of abject poverty.
 This is clearly bad; everyone agrees.
-So you set out to help however you can.
+You set out to help however you can.

 Say then that you notice that one of the first things people do when they rise out of poverty is to increase their meat consumption, and industrialise (that is, torture) their animals.